ASolchen/RaspiPLC/README.md

 Shared memory represents the **authoritative process image** of the controller.

-Internally, memory regions are **named by function**, not by protocol concepts such as coils or registers.
+Memory regions are **named by function**, not by protocol concepts such as coils or registers.

-Examples of functional regions (illustrative, not final):
+Examples of functional regions:

 - Inputs (raw sensor values)
 - Outputs (actuator commands)